RosterElf Logo UK

 What industries require mandatory licences in Australia?

 Hospitality (RSA, food handling), healthcare (AHPRA, First Aid), construction (white card, trade licences), childcare (WWCC, First Aid), security (security industry licence), and transport (heavy vehicle, forklift) all have mandatory licensing requirements.
 Many licences are state-specific, so requirements differ by jurisdiction.
+Employers in these sectors should track expiry across their whole workforce, not just at the point of hire.

 Who is responsible for checking employee licences — HR or the manager?